awsdocs/amazon-route53-docs/doc_source/access-control-overview.md

 }
 ```

-If you want the policy to also apply to private hosted zones, you need to grant permissions to use the Amazon Route 53 `AssociateVPCWithHostedZone` action and two Amazon EC2 actions, `DescribeVpcs` and `DescribeRegion`, as shown in the following example:
+If you want the policy to also apply to private hosted zones, you need to grant permissions to use the Route 53 `AssociateVPCWithHostedZone` action and two Amazon EC2 actions, `DescribeVpcs` and `DescribeRegion`, as shown in the following example:

 ```
 {